jpmor/site/sitewiki/quotes.md

 `- Fernand Braudel`

+> No man who is correctly informed as to the past will be disposed
+> to take a morose or desponding view of the present.

+`- Thomas Babington Macaulay`

 > As we see them change, so we see how we became who we are.

 `- E. P. Thompson`